BSc Pharmacology: Career, Course, Skills, Scope, Options, Outlook, Challenges

 • Introduction to Pharmacology: This course provides an overview of the principles of pharmacology and the role of drugs in treating diseases.

-• Biochemistry: This course covers the chemical processes that occur within living cells, including metabolism, enzymes, and metabolic pathways.
+• Biochemistry: This course covers the chemical processes within living cells, including metabolism, enzymes, and metabolic pathways.

 • Anatomy and Physiology: This course covers the structure and function of the human body, including organ systems and their interactions.

-• Pharmacokinetics: This course focuses on the movement of drugs within the body, including absorption, distribution, metabolism, and excretion.
+• Pharmacokinetics: This course focuses on drug movement within the body, including absorption, distribution, metabolism, and excretion.

 • Toxicology: This course examines the harmful effects of drugs and other substances on the body, including mechanisms of toxicity and methods for assessing risk.

-• Therapeutics: This course covers the use of drugs to treat different diseases and disorders, including the selection of appropriate drugs and dosing regimens.
+• Therapeutics: This course covers using drugs to treat different diseases and disorders, including selecting appropriate drugs and dosing regimens.

 • Clinical Pharmacology: This course focuses on the practical application of pharmacological principles in a clinical setting, including drug interactions, adverse reactions, and drug monitoring.